 While targeting solely by broad demographic alone shouldn’t be your final goal, it is always worth understanding wider trends and audiences to identify opportunities.
-Guiding marketers on their approach to the over 50s was the theme of a talk by Stephen Kenwright, Strategy Director at Branded3, at the London Hero Conference for PPC professionals.
+Guiding marketers on their approach to the over 50s was the theme of a talk by Stephen Kenwright, who was Strategy Director at Branded3 at the time, at the London Hero Conference for PPC professionals.
 We think it’s a vital audience that too many marketers are overlooking, so we’ve picked out the key points from the talk and how you can use them in your marketing.

 For many years there has been a concerted effort for marketers to appeal to young people.
 This works for some brands, but it makes little sense for everyone to chase them.
 Especially when you consider how much spending power older generations have.